guberArmin/PG6301-1-20V-Exam/README.md

 - To make website prettier and user friendly I have used [bootstrap](https://getbootstrap.com/) css library and added some of my custom css

-- I have added `eslint` with recommended configuration.
+- I have `eslint` with recommended configuration, with the goal of making code more consistent and avoiding bugs.
 Plus some extras I found useful.
 To configure it I have red documentation from official website of `eslint` and among others used this [stack overflow](https://stackoverflow.com/a/58954380/3532722) topic to make script for eslint execution with `yarn`
 Therefor I had to edit default `script` configuration, provided to us by teacher.
 To run eslint type `yarn lint`